nareshb7/GeeksForGeeks160/07-Two_Pointer/Day51/Approach.md

-# Notes for Day 51: c
+# Notes for Day 51: Count all triplets with given sum in sorted array

 ## Approach: